Cray-HPE/docs-uan/docs/portal/developer-portal/operations/uan_interfaces.md

 : A list of the interfaces to use as the bond slave pair when `uan_nmn_bond` is true.

-The interface names must be in a format which doesn't change between reboots of the node, such as `ens10f0` which is the first port of the NIC in slot 10.
+The interface names must be in a format which does not change between reboots of the node, such as `ens10f0` which is the first port of the NIC in slot 10.

 **NOTE:** `ens10f0` is typically the first port of the OCP 25Gb card that the node PXE boots.

 **IMPORTANT:** The first interface in the list must be the `nmn0` interface which is configured during the initial image boot, typically `ens10f0`.
-This is required because the MAC address of the `nmn0` interface is the MAC associated with the IP address of the UAN.
+This interface order is required because the MAC address of the `nmn0` interface is the MAC associated with the IP address of the UAN.
 The bonded `nmnb0` interface and the bond slaves will assume this MAC and the IP address of `nmn0` to preserve connectivity.

 The second interface is typically the first port of a different 25Gb NIC for resiliency.

 The default values of `uan_nmn_bond_slaves` are shown here.
-They may need to be changed to match the actual node cabling and NIC configuration.
+Change them as needed to match the actual node cabling and NIC configuration.

 ```yaml